thomasdarimont/spring-boot-micro-frontend-example/readme.md

 The `acme-example-ui-plain` maven module uses the `com.github.eirslett:frontend-maven-plugin` to delegate to the yarn / node tooling during the maven build process.

-As a build tool we use `yarn` which delegates to the `parceljs` buil-tool.
+As a build tool we use `yarn` which delegates to the [parceljs](https://parceljs.org/) web-application bundler.

 ## Setup
 To build the example execute the following in your shell: